bnmry/hiben/content/privacy.md

 BRM reserves the right to change this Privacy Policy from time to time.
 We will notify you about significant changes in the way we treat personal information by sending a notice to the primary email address specified in your account, by placing a prominent notice on our site, and/or by updating any privacy information on this page.
 Your continued use of the Site and/or Services available through this Site after such modifications will constitute your: (a) acknowledgment of the modified Privacy Policy; and (b) agreement to abide and be bound by that Policy.

 ### Contact Information
-BRM welcomes your questions or comments regarding this Statement of Privacy.
-If you believe that BRM has not adhered to this Statement, please contact BRM at:
+We welcome your questions or comments regarding this Statement of Privacy.
+If you believe that we have not adhered to this Statement, please contact us at:

 BRM, LLC
 Brooklyn, New York

 Email Address:
 privacy@hiben.co

 Effective as of November 29, 2017